 Milwaukee

 For those who enjoy big cities as much as camping, Milwaukee is a great place to visit if you also want to fish.
 This city may be metropolitan in size, but it still offers nearby campgrounds and even fishing charters, like Milwaukee Offshore Fishing Charters.
-There’s always something to do in Milwaukee, such as attending the Summerfest music festival in September each year.
+There’s always something to do in Milwaukee, such as attending the Summerfest music festival in the summer each year.

 Where to Fish in Wisconsin